walid-mashal/telecom-knowledge-base/README.md

 - United States: Verizon, AT&T, T-Mobile
 - India: Jio, Airtel, Vi (Vodafone Idea)

 ## Voucher Card (VC)

 A prepaid card used to top up mobile account balances for services such as calls, data, and text messages.
 Common in prepaid mobile plans.

+## Short Message Service (SMS)

+SMS stands for Short Message Service, the standard text messaging service used in mobile networks.
+Each SMS can carry up to 160 characters (using GSM 7-bit encoding) or fewer characters if using other encodings like UCS-2 (for non-Latin scripts).

+## Short Message Service Center (SMSC)

+SMSC is a vital network component that stores, forwards, and redirects all SMS (Short Message Service) messages between mobile phones and the network.
+It acts as a central hub, ensuring messages reach their intended recipients, even if they are not immediately available.

+## Multimedia Messaging Service (MMS)

+MMS is an extension of SMS that allows sending multimedia content such as pictures, audio, video clips, and longer text.

 ## Electronic Voucher (EV)